 How Quantum Weather Works

-- Eventually, 100 weather monitoring stations will be located throughout Ameren Missouri's service area on existing Ameren Missouri poles.
-Currently, 50 monitoring stations are in place.
+- Currently 83 monitoring stations are located throughout Ameren Missouri's service area on existing Ameren Missouri utility poles.

 - The monitoring stations measure temperature, humidity, atmospheric pressure, wind speed, wind direction and rainfall.

 - The monitoring stations are solar-powered with storage batteries for power during the night and on cloudy days.

 - A computer model with specific analytical software cross-checks the weather data against the ground power lines and vegetation, producing highly detailed maps of weather activity.

 - Ameren Missouri receives an information feed from SLU that includes alerts on destructive storms, and their possible impact in the Ameren Missouri service area.